Ankit810/ds-algo-cpp/Questions.md

 4. Describe the Binary search algorithm and also implement the same using C++.

 5. Describe the following representation of graph data structure with example.

+   - Adjacency Matrix
-   a.
-Adjacency Matrix b.
-Adjacency List
+   - Adjacency List

-6. Define the following w.r.t binary tree: Parent, Degree of Tree, Level of tree and Edge
+6. Define the following with respect to binary tree:

+   - Parent
+   - Degree of tree
+   - Level of tree
+   - Edge

 7. Construct a Binary Search Tree (BST)for the input keys `200, 100, 300, 90, 150,400,250,120, 180`
    in the order for the initial empty tree.